dustinbrownman/tasks/README.md

 This is my first Ruby on Rails app.
 Built as part of my learning process at [Epicodus](http://www.epicodus.com/).
 My goal is to become more familiar with the Ruby on Rails development process, especially the model-view-controller paradigm.
-This would be a great place to impliment some AJAX, though I'm not worrying about that until later.
+This would be a great place to implement some AJAX, though I'm not worrying about that until later.
 Also need to include a way to delete tasks.
 The destroy action is in the controller, but I didn't like the way it was implimented, so I took it out.